AvaloniaUI/avalonia-docs/docs/basics/data/data-binding/data-binding-syntax.md

 Avalonia has a range of built-in data binding converters.
 These include:

-* A string formatting converter
 * Null-testing converters
 * Boolean operation converters
+* An enum converter
+* A string formatting converter (`StringFormatValueConverter`)

 :::info
-For full information on Avalonia built-in data binding converters, see the reference [here](../../../reference/built-in-data-binding-converters.md).
+For a listing of Avalonia built-in data binding converters, see the reference [here](../../../reference/built-in-data-binding-converters.md).
 :::

 ### Custom Conversions